SMARTTUTORIALS/ReactForm/README.md

 2. backend (node & express)
 3. database (mongodb)

+## Installing dependencies

+1. Navigate inside the `reactform` folder in a terminal and run the command `npm install`

+This will install all the dependencies required for the application to run.

 ## To start the database server

 1. Install and configure monogodb on the system / a cloud database can also be used.